-Access to indexes are available through the St. Olaf libraries.
+Access to indexes are available through the St. Olaf libraries or through interlibrary loan.
 Electronic journal databases (such as JSTOR) are available to patrons of the Kierkegaard Library with some materials available in full-text.
 A helpful reference is the Web Sites for Philosophy that is maintained by the St. Olaf Libraries.

 The Kierkegaard Library also maintains a list of links for Danish resources and related sites.

 Scholars are welcome to use Rolvaag Memorial Library, the main library of the College, as well as the Science Library and the Music Library.
 Your St. Olaf ID card will allow you to borrow materials from all of these libraries Rolvaag’s holdings include some Kierkegaard studies materials.

 Your St. Olaf ID card enables you to borrow materials from Gould Library at Carleton College that also holds some Kierkegaard studies resources.
 The Northfield Public Library in the center of town is also available for your use.
 You will probably need to get a separate library card there if you wish to borrow materials.